Get the highlights in your inbox every week.

-Whether it was already there or you worked through the steps above, at this point you should have Windows installed.
+Whether it was already there or you worked through the steps above, at this point you have Windows installed.
 Now use the Ubuntu installation media you created earlier to boot into Ubuntu.
-Go ahead and insert the media and boot your computer from it.
+Insert the media and boot your computer from it.
 Again, the exact sequence of keys to access the boot menu varies from one computer to another, so check your documentation if you're not sure.
 If all goes well, you see the following screen once the media finishes loading:

 Here, you can select between Try Ubuntu or Install Ubuntu.
 Don't install just yet; instead, click Try Ubuntu.
 After it finishes loading, you should see the Ubuntu desktop.

 By clicking Try Ubuntu, you opt to try out Ubuntu before you install it.
 Here, in Live mode, you can play around with Ubuntu and make sure everything works before you commit to the installation.
 Ubuntu works with most PC hardware, but it's always better to test it out beforehand.
 Make sure you can access the internet and get audio and video playback.
 Going to YouTube and playing a video is a good way of doing all of that at once.
 If you need to connect to a wireless network, click on the networking icon at the top-right of the screen.
 There, you can find a list of wireless networks and connect to yours.

 Once you're ready to go, double-click on the Install Ubuntu 20.04 LTS icon on the desktop to launch the installer.

 Choose the language you want to use for the installation process, then click Continue.

 Next, choose the keyboard layout.
 Once you've made your selection, click Continue.